bobye/100_NewMetho_CSPaper/README.md

 Klein, Dan, and Christopher D. Manning.
 "Accurate unlexicalized parsing."
 Proceedings of the 41st Annual Meeting on Association for Computational Linguistics-Volume 1.
 Association for Computational Linguistics, 2003.

 Collins, Michael, and Terry Koo.
 "Discriminative reranking for natural language parsing."
 Computational Linguistics 31.1 (2005): 25-70.

+Mikolov, Tomas, et al. "Distributed representations of words and phrases and their compositionality."
+Advances in neural information processing systems.
+2013.

 ## Machine Learning